hsy23/CLIF/README.md

 - Explicit multi-GPU mapping through `--replica_gpus`, for example `[[0],[1],[2],[3]]` for one replica per GPU or `[[0,1],[2,3]]` for model-parallel replicas.
 - A shared filesystem or pre-synchronized model and dataset cache when running on multiple nodes.

-The current public code path is centered on a single launched CLIF process that manages multiple local GPUs.
-Multi-node experiments are expected to be launched by the cluster scheduler or site-specific orchestration layer, with one or more CLIF processes bound to the allocated nodes.
-A general-purpose multi-node launcher is not included in this artifact yet.

 ## Quick Smoke Test

 The smoke test is a lightweight wiring check for the public artifact.
 It uses a fixed request stream and a small public model setting.
 It is not intended to reproduce paper-scale experiments.